 The terms of phytochemical nomenclature are based mostly on working methods of phytochemistry:

-- Alkaloids - substances of a basic nature containing nitrogen
+- Alkaloids - nitrogen-containing basic compounds

 - Glycosides - substances to which sugar residues are attached